Apara2311/OIBSIP-Level2-Task1/README.md

-#  Basic Calculator
+#  Calculator

-A simple web-based calculator using HTML, CSS, and JavaScript.
+🧮A simple web-based calculator using HTML, CSS, and JavaScript.
 Supports basic operations and brackets.

 ---